Catherina McKiernan

 Catherina McKiernan (born 30 November 1969 in Cornafean, County Cavan) is a former long-distance runner from Ireland, who competed in the marathon, 10,000 metres and cross country running.

 Biography

 McKiernan has held the Women's national record for the Marathon since 1998 when she achieved a time of 2:22.23 in the Amsterdam Marathon.
 She has also held the national record for 15 km and the half marathon since 1997.

+At the 1998 London Marathon (which she ultimately won), McKiernan suffered from runner's trots during the race.

 As of 2012, McKiernan was a running instructor who offered workshops on the technique of ChiRunning.

 In August 2023, she was announced as "life coach" of the senior Cavan county football team.